yfnstn/github-pr-grabber/README.md

 # GitHub PR Tracker

-A Go script to track merged pull requests in a GitHub repository and open PRs in your browser.
+A Go script to support audit evidence collection, the script can:
+- Track merged pull requests in a GitHub repository
+- Open a provided list of PRs in your browser
+- Generate PDFs/screenshots of PR pages from a provided list of urls

 ## Prerequisites

 - Go 1.x
-- GitHub CLI (`gh`) installed and authenticated
+- GitHub CLI (`gh`) installed and authenticated (for working with private repos)
+- Playwright (for PDF/screenshot generation)
+- Node.js (for installing Playwright)

 ## Installation